 CDBG waivers were granted to provide flexibility to grantees for CDBG Cares Act Allocations.
-Waivers stipulated that grantees may use CDBG-CV and FY19 and FY20 CDBG funds to prevent, prepare for, and respond to the coronavirus pandemic.
-The CARES Act eliminates the CDBG law's 15% cap on the amount of a jurisdiction's grant (and any program income) that is obligated in a program year for "public services."
-The removal of the 15% cap applies not only to CDBG funds allocated from the CARES Act, but also to any FY19 and FY20 CDBG allocations.
+Waivers stipulated that grantees may use CDBG-CV and FY 2019 and FY 2020 CDBG-CV funds to prevent, prepare for, and respond to the coronavirus pandemic.
+The CARES Act eliminates the CDBG requirement of a 15% cap on the amount of a jurisdiction's grant (and any program income) that is obligated in a program year for "public services."
+The removal of the 15% cap applies not only to CDBG-CV funds, but also to any FY 2019 and FY 2020 CDBG allocations.
 Public services include those for people experiencing homelessness or elderly people, and services related to employment, crime prevention, childcare, health, drug abuse, education, fair housing counseling, and energy conservation.